What requirements must fresh fruit or vegetables comply with to be allowed on the European market?

 Tips:

-- Use the EU Pesticide Database to find out the MRLs that are relevant for your products.
-You can select your product or a pesticide and the database shows the list of associated MRLs.
-Always check whether your buyers have additional requirements for MRLs and pesticide use.
+- Use the EU Pesticide Database to find the relevant MRLs for your products.
+You can select your product or pesticide, and the database will show the list of associated MRLs.
+Always check whether your buyers have additional requirements for MRLs and pesticides.

 Avoiding contaminants

-The rules for fruit and vegetables that are processed (for example, dried fruit or juices) may differ.
+The rules for processed fruit and vegetables (such as dried fruit and juices) may differ.
 As the regulation is also regularly updated, you must keep yourself up to date.
 New insights into or threats to food safety and contaminants can always lead to adjustments in the regulations.

 Table 1: The current limits for lead and cadmium in fresh fruit and vegetables (January 2022)